ashkan-esz/episodify_crawler/README.md

 ## API Documentation

-The API documentation is available at `/docs` when running the server.
-It's generated using Swagger/OpenAPI.
+The API documentation is available at `/swagger` (or `/docs`) when running the server.
+It's generated using Swagger/OpenAPI via the ElysiaJS Swagger plugin.

 ## Development